verbit-ai/verbit-streaming-python-sdk/README.md

 2. **Captions**: this type of response contains the recognized within a specific time window.
 In contrast to the incremental nature of "transcript"-type responses, these "captions"-type responses are non-overlapping and consecutive.
 You will only get one response covering a specific time span in the audio (or none, if no words were uttered).
 The `is_final` field is always `True` because no updates will be output.
-And the `alternatives` array always has only one item.
+Also the `alternatives` array will always have only one item for captions.

     Example "captions" responses can be found in the [examples/responses/captions.md](examples/responses/captions.md).